PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 Natural Remedies

-Milk of magnesia, best known by the brand name Maalox®, can be blended with Benadryl® or another antihistamine to alleviate the pain caused by your canker sore.
-Milk of magnesia is an antacid that coats your canker sore to prevent irritation, while antihistamines treat inflammation symptoms and create a sedative effect.
+• When blended with Benadryl® or another antihistamine, milk of magnesia, best known by the brand name Maalox®, alleviates the pain caused by mouth sores.
+Milk of magnesia is an antacid that coats your canker sore to prevent irritation, while antihistamines soothe inflammation.

-Light therapy has been shown to improve regular canker sores and prevent future breakouts.
-Clinical data conclusively shows that the application of specific wavelengths of high-powered light to canker sores reduces the average healing time from 8.9 days to 3.1 days.
-This therapy is an easy-to-use treatment for lasting healing and prevention of canker sore outbreaks!
+In fact, clinical data conclusively shows that the application of specific wavelengths of high-powered red light to canker sores reduces the average healing time from 8.9 days to 3.1 days!

 Older Post